-When it comes to assets to help you convert casual readers into customers, your sales page is key.
+When it comes to assets to help you convert casual readers into clients, your sales page is key.

 But not all sales pages are created equal.

 I’m sure you’ve seen sales pages that look boring, are full of giant blocks of copy, have no imagery, or are just plain confusing.
 Were you even able to tell what was being sold?